About

 My Mission

-My mission is to offer hope, healing, and a practical solution to anyone suffering from food and sugar addiction.
-After years of struggle myself, I understand the isolation, shame, and exhaustion of trying to control this disease alone.
-Through my work, I strive to create a safe, compassionate space where honesty is welcomed, vulnerability is supported, and reaching out becomes a life-changing act of courage.
+After years of obsession, cravings, weight struggles, and repeated defeat, I understand the isolation, shame, and exhaustion that come from trying to control this alone.
+Through my work, I aim to create a safe, compassionate space where honesty is welcomed, vulnerability is supported, and reaching out becomes a courageous turning point.

-What I bring to you is the lived experience of recovery humble, astonishing process that unfolds through simple daily actions.
-I will guide you toward the tools, structure, and spiritual practices that helped me find freedom: nourishing whole foods, mindful pauses, connection with others, and a willingness to lean into love rather than fear.
-My goal is to help you experience the same shift I did from comparison to connection, from despair to possibility, from isolation to community.
+Recovery is a humble, powerful process that unfolds through simple daily actions.
+I will guide you toward the tools, structure, and practices that helped me find freedom-nourishing whole foods, mindful pauses, connection with others, and learning to lean into love rather than fear.

 Scroll to Top